ethankennerly/as2cs/README.md

 To-do
 =====

- * Convert cs.def to formatter, analogous to a string template in ANTLR.
- * Example of as.def, cs.def package, import
+ * Convert trivial package with one import.

 Not supported
 =============